Can Candles Be A

 particularly affected.

-Metallic cores are not found in all candles but mostly with
+cores are not found in all candles but mostly with candles that

-candles that need to burn for a longer period of time.
+need to burn for a longer period of time.
+Ceremonial candles

-Ceremonial candles may contain wicks with metallic cores,
+may contain wicks with metallic cores, bringing rigidity and

-The soot that rises from the candle can be seen readily in
+that rises from the candle can be seen readily in most cases.

-most cases.
-Depending on the type of candle, the amount of soot
+Depending on the type of candle, the amount of soot produced

 containing carbon.
 Candle soot can be deposited on any area in